FreeType: Patent conflicts

 In 1999, the Freetype project was informed by Apple Incorporated that FreeType was infringing patents related to TrueType font hinting.
 Following that, Freetype deactivated by default or worked around patent relating technologies.
 Therefore, several open source projects, such as FreeBSD or Linux, had FreeType included with font hinting functionality disabled or degraded to avoid the issue of software patents held by Apple Inc.

 Since May 2010, all conflicting software patents related to font hinting have expired, allowing FreeType's TrueType font hinter to be used in open source.
 Many of the operating systems which disabled the renderer now give the user the option to enable it.
 In Fedora, freetype-freeworld was switched from the proprietary yum repository to the free repository.

 Since August 2019, all conflicting software patents related to ClearType color filtering have expired, allowing FreeType to use ClearType color filtering method in 2.10.3.

-CFF engine donation
+Compact Font Format engine donation

-In 2013 Adobe donated a CFF rendering engine to the FreeType project which integrated it and made it the default with version 2.5.
+In 2013 Adobe donated a Compact Font Format rendering engine to the FreeType project which integrated it and made it the default with version 2.5.